daniellopezcano/instance_halos/README.md

 ## Code description
 The code is organized as follows:
 - The `utils_modules` folder contains the codes employed to load the dataset and the model.
 It also includes the codes employed for performing the pseudo-space clsutering, generate the model predictions, and carry out statistical analysis and plots.
-- The `example` folder contains an example Jupyter notebook (`example.ipynb`) to see how the models are able to generate predictions and plots similar to those presented in the paper.
+- The `example` folder contains two example Jupyter notebooks (`example.ipynb`, `step_by_step.ipynb`) to see how the models are able to generate predictions and plots similar to those presented in the paper.
 - After cloning the huggingface repositiores (see installation instructions below) the folder named `instance_halos_data` will contain .npy files used as example inputs for the networks (also the ground truth predictions).
 The `instance_halos_models` folder will contain the semantic and instance models stored in a format compatible with tensorflow.

 ## installation modules